EvanStrittmatter16/Portfolio/docs/syllabus.md

 ## Grading

 Grading
-Your final grade will be evaluated based on a weighted average of the following
+Your final grade will be evaluated based on a weighted average of the following:
 + 15% for homework (2 assignments)
 + 30% presentation #1
 + 30% presentation #2